benmvp/react-typescript-minishop/src/01-props/README.md

 Rename [`App.js`](./App.js) into `App.tsx`, converting the `propTypes` and `defaultProps` into TypeScript `interface` definitions.

+(If you run into trouble with the exercises, you can take a peek at the final [source code](./final/App.tsx).)

 ## 🤓 Bonus!

 ### 1. DRY up the types